Ziwox logo

 (RBNZ) Higher interest rates generally lead to higher returns on investments denominated in NZD.
 This tends to attract foreign capital into NZD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of NZD is Weak Bullish and for the CHF is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of NZD is -- Neutral and for the CHF is Moderate Bearish.

 Market Overview & Performance